The Most Dangerous Active Serial Killers In 2024

 The Jeff Davis 8

 The murders started in May of 2005.
-That, says The New York Times, is when the first body was discovered, and here's the thing: Oftentimes, the victims of serial killers are connected by similarities.
-They might target individuals of the same age or ethnicity, there are similarities in the method of killing.
+That, reports The New York Times, is when the first body was discovered, and here's the thing: Oftentimes, the victims of serial killers are connected by similarities.
+They killer might target individuals of the same age or ethnicity, or maybe there are similarities in the method of killing.
 Strangely, it's the differences between the eight women that were killed in Louisiana's Jefferson Davis Parish that stand out.
 They range in age from 17 to 30, they vary in race, they were found in different circumstances, and they were killed in different ways.

 When local law enforcement kept coming up empty and bodies kept dropping, Brown went to investigate.
 He says that he got a taste of what was wrong when he showed up at the murder scene of local dealer David Deshotel only to find people coming, going, and helping themselves to some souvenirs along the way.
 Brown set up shop to investigate, and claimed he turned up not incompetence, but misconduct.
 When more bodies turned up during his investigation and he connected them with evidence given in the earlier murder cases, he claimed that something was, indeed, rotten in Louisiana.
 The cases remain unsolved.